con-kitty/categorifier-c/README.md

 controller codebase.
 The stability turns out to be quite good, and the ability for control engineers to write normal Haskell is highly appreciated.

-The readers are encouraged to refer to the [examples](../examples) (coming soon) to follow along this document.
+The readers are encouraged to refer to the [examples](examples) to follow along this document.

 ## Supported Haskell Types